mhaidarhanif/rewinds/README.md

 ```

 ## HMR Workaround

+> This setup has been done in this Rewinds template.

 To enable HMR and HDR, at least as per Remix v1.14, when not primarily using Express server only (like using Vercel and other server), we have to do this in the `package.json` scripts.